 What is jungle pathing?

-There are numerous factors that weigh into why a jungler goes where they go, and "predicting" where they'll be is as easy as learning what those factors are and understanding that the enemy jungler will probably follow them.
-As such, you can always attempt to throw off the enemy team as a jungler by taking more spontaneous paths, but you run the risk of slowing your clear speed, and, therefore, potentially lowering your impact on the game.
+Since there are countless factors that contribute to both you and your enemy’s jungle pathing, fully understanding their scope and value is the first step to improving.
+As you further learn and understand the Summoner’s Rift jungle, you’ll have an easier time bending a few rules and reacting instinctively.
+So, you can always attempt to throw off the enemy team as a jungler by taking more spontaneous paths, but you still run the risk of slowing your clear speed, and, therefore, potentially lowering your impact on the game.

 In this guide to jungle pathing and routing, we’ll dive into some of the more common paths shared by most of the game’s junglers at the start of each game, followed by a deeper look into special paths used by other specific champions that have kits that allow them to do so.